Eisenmonoxid/S6Patcher/README.md

 ---
 ## Tech
 - The S6Patcher modifies bytes in the game/editor executable.
 A backup of the executable is created beforehand and can be restored from the application.
-- A new folder ("Script") in `<Documents>\THE SETTLERS - Rise of an Empire\` and two lua script files ("UserScriptLocal.lua" and "EMXBinData.s6patcher") in said folder are created.
+- A new folder `"Script"` in `<Documents>\THE SETTLERS - Rise of an Empire\` and two lua script files `"UserScriptLocal.lua"` and `"EMXBinData.s6patcher"` in said folder are created.
-While UserScriptLocal is in plain text and can be modified, EMXBinData.s6patcher is the minified and precompiled "MainMenuUserScript.lua".
+While UserScriptLocal is in plain text and can be modified, EMXBinData is the minified and precompiled `"MainMenuUserScript.lua"`.
 - The configuration file `<Documents>\THE SETTLERS - Rise of an Empire\Config\Options.ini` is extended with a new section `[S6Patcher]`, where some values are stored.

 The Patcher is developed with the .NET Framework 4.8 and is therefore compatible with Windows 7 SP1 up to the latest Windows OS (Windows 11 at the time of writing).
-The application uses WinForms, so Linux support via e.g. [Mono](https://en.wikipedia.org/wiki/Mono_(software)) could be possible, but is untested.
+The application uses WinForms, so Linux support via e.g. [Mono](https://en.wikipedia.org/wiki/Mono_(software)) could be possible, but is currently untested.